 1170 changed calls to WOBM on November 30, 1981.

 Soon afterwards, they were granted full-time status and moved to 1160.

 In the early 1990's, WOBM featured a country format.

 In the early 2000's, the format was Adult Standards, featuring a local morning show with Bob & Marianne Levy.

 In 2003, WOBM-AM acquired the rights to the Lakewood BlueClaws baseball game broadcasts, previously on WHTG-AM in 2002 and WPDQ-FM in 2001.

 On February 9, 2009, Kevin Williams & Steve Paul were reunited after a 12 year hiatus and were featured on weekday afternoons from 3 to 6pm.

-However, the show only lasted a few months because Kevin got promoted within the company with more responsibilities and Steve has since moved out to California.
+However, the show only lasted a few months because Kevin got promoted within the company with more responsibilities and Steve has since moved out of state.

 Kevin Williams & Steve Paul were long a mainstay in the mornings at WOBM-FM, until Steve left in 1996, partly due to the sale of the station to Nassau Broadcasting.

 On September 3, 2010, 1160 switched to a "good-time oldies" format, and began simulcasting on WADB 1310 (see below).